ctu-mrs/ctu-mrs.github.io/docs/60-simulations/10-mrs/20-with_mrs_system.md

 # Configuring the simulator

-The simulator is configure through a _custom config_ file [here](https://github.com/ctu-mrs/mrs_multirotor_simulator/blob/ros2/tmux/mrs_one_drone/config/simulator.yaml) which contains the differences form the [default simulator config file](https://github.com/ctu-mrs/mrs_multirotor_simulator/blob/ros2/config/multirotor_simulator.yaml).
+The simulator is configured through a _custom config_ file [here](https://github.com/ctu-mrs/mrs_multirotor_simulator/blob/ros2/tmux/mrs_one_drone/config/simulator.yaml) which contains the differences form the [default simulator config file](https://github.com/ctu-mrs/mrs_multirotor_simulator/blob/ros2/config/multirotor_simulator.yaml).
 You can configure how many drones should be spawned, of which type and where.
 The particular drone models are configure [here](https://github.com/ctu-mrs/mrs_multirotor_simulator/tree/ros2/config/uavs).